neurogenic/ticketflower/project/ticketflower_project.md

 # TicketFlower Project Overview

-This is an overview of the Ticketflower project, an web site for ticket and workflow management.
+This is an overview of the Ticketflower project, a web site for ticket and workflow management.

 The main focus of the site will be on using a AI assistant to help set up workflows and tickets.
 Later, the AI assistant will also help with setting up and executing autonomous tasks as a part of workflows.